Gabriel Slonina: Chelsea

 On August 2, 2022, Slonina signed for Premier League club Chelsea for a transfer fee of $10 million, potentially rising to $11 million with add-ons.
 However, as part of the transfer, he remained with the Chicago Fire on loan to complete the remainder of the MLS season, before joining Chelsea on January 1, 2023.
 Slonina made his debut in a Chelsea shirt for the under-21 team in a Professional Development League match versus Wolverhampton Wanderers Development Squad on January 13, 2023.

 Loan to Eupen

 On August 10, 2023, Slonina agreed to join Belgian side K.A.S.
 Eupen on a season-long loan.
 On October 28, Slonina recorded his first clean sheet for Eupen in a 2–0 win over Sporting Charleroi.
 Slonina was Eupen's main goalkeeper for the season, which ended in relegation.

 Loan to Barnsley

 On August 9, 2024, Slonina joined League One club Barnsley on a season-long loan deal.
 However, the loan was terminated on January 1, 2025, due to injury.

+Club World Cup

+Slonina was a part of the Chelsea squad for the 2025 FIFA Club World Cup, held in the United States.
+While he did not play in the tournament, he was among those to receive a gold medal when Chelsea won the championship.